Switching pharmacies? Transfer your prescription to Fairview in 60 seconds. Start your transfer

 We report to you.

-A monthly adherence report shows who is compliant and who is not.
+A one page report at day ninety shows who is on track and who is not.

 You reinforce.